armory/documentation/_install_guide/auth.md

 ## Enabling Sticky Sessions

 Before you configure authentication you'll need to enable sticky sessions for the external ELB for port 8084 (Gate).
 This operation must be done through the AWS console.
-For an infinite session leave the `Experation Period` blank.
+For an infinite session leave the `Expiration Period` blank.

 ![Adding Sticky Sessions](https://cl.ly/0C1n3m3e3M2z/Image%202017-10-11%20at%209.26.58%20AM.png)